MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-index-tuning.md

 - It's important to consider the implications of creating recommended indexes on servers with high availability or read replicas, especially when the size of the indexes is estimated to be large.

 For more information on index tuning and related articles, see the documentation links provided in [Related content](#related-content).

-### Supported regions

-There's no regional limitation for index tuning feature.
-It is available in [all regions](./overview.md#azure-regions) where Azure Database for PostgreSQL Flexible Server is available.

 ### Supported tiers and SKUs